pliugithub/MachineLearning/sequence.md

 * Introduction
     * Course Admin [[pdf]](./lectures/CourseAdmin.pdf) [[Powerpoint]](./lectures/CourseAdmin.pptx)

-`------Materials below are from previous semesters and might be updated before each class.------`

 * Unit 1:  What is machine learning?
     * Lecture:  Introduction to Machine Learning [[pdf]](./lectures/Lect01_IntroML.pdf)